 To detect a driver who is high on marijuana, police officers look for the following clues:

 - Marijuana smell on the driver and/or in the car

 - Difficulty performing sobriety tests

 - Body tremors

 The presence of several of the above behaviors may indicate that a driver is under the influence of marijuana.

 Marijuana DUI Defense is Critical

 Although recreational marijuana isn’t yet legal in the Sunshine State, many people use medical marijuana daily to help them cope with a myriad of health issues, from chronic pain to cancer.
 If you’re facing a DUI for marijuana use, there may be several defenses available.
-Attorney Brian P. Gabriel has defended DUI for more than 25 years in West Palm Beach, and he can present a strong and competent case while educating you on the judicial process.
+Attorney Brian P. Gabriel has defended DUI for more than 30 years in the West Palm Beach area, and he can present a strong and competent case while educating you on the judicial process.